 Ahhhhh… my home state.
 I moved away when I was nineteen and never really took a proper road trip around Virginia when I had lived there.
 Although I had seen so much of the state due to traveling as a kid and teenager quite a bit, I never got to do things at my own pace.

 This past June, my partner and I visited my family in Virginia.
-We had rented a car in Philadelphia and I was going to do my annual US road trip to visit all my family.
+We had rented a car (because carless travel in the United States is a huge challenge!) in Philadelphia and I was going to do my annual US road trip to visit all my family.
 I usually did this road trip through Pennsylvania or down in the deep south or Florida- never Virginia.
 It was my chance to show off my home state and I was so excited to do it.
 We drove from Winchester down to Skyline Drive and inside of Shenandoah National Park to Charlottesville to Richmond, my hometown.
 From Richmond, we carried on a couple days later to the Great Dismal Swamp and Lake Drummond.
 I had been vying to visit the Great Dismal Swamp my entire life and it lived up to the hype I had built around it in my head.
 We then drove to Virginia Beach and over the Chesapeake Bay Bridge Tunnel to the Eastern Shore of Virginia, a place I had never been.
 Everything about this trip was remarkable and it made me so proud and happy to call such a beautiful state home.

 I wasn’t really supposed to be on a road trip in Armenia at any point of my stay there.
 Seems as though my friend I was traveling with had other plans and booked us a car and a driver for an entire day.
 I am forever grateful that he did as I got to see so much of the country (which is actually rather small) from the backseat of a Lada.
 While the infrastructure in Armenia can be poor at times, the road trip and scenery was anything but terrible.